AidanBedford/wordle/readme.txt

-This program is designed to play the game wordle, and guess the word in as few guesses as possible This document details how it works
+This program is a tool to beat the game wordle.
+The game itself is simple, but playing it perfectly is harder to guage.
+My goal is to create a program that gets the lowest average guesses required accross all possible words in the wordle word bank.

 How it works:
-    I started by giving each letter in the english alphabet a score, where the score equivalent to how often it shows up compared to the least common letter q.
-    For example, e gets a score of 56 because it occurs 56 times more frequently than
-    q. q being the least frequent gets a score of 1.

-    I then got a list of all possible words wordle could use and gave each of them a score.
-    In this case the score was equivalent to the sum of the score of each of its letters, with the exception that if a letter appeared twice it was only given a score of 1 for its second appearance.
-With all that done I sorted the list by scores from highest to lowest and used the highest scoring word as my first guess.
-In this case it was "irate"

-    After this its just a simple process of elimination.
-You guess irate first, and then tell the program which letters dont appear, which letters appear but in the wrong place, and which letters appear in the right place.
-It then eliminates any words that wouldn't work.
-Then from the remaining words it makes its next guess the word with the highest score.
+    The most important aspect of playing wordle is what to do on your first guess.
+To determine what to use as my first guess, I scored each word based on how many other words they share at least one letter with.
+Using this method, I came up "arise" as my first guess.
+I can improve this ranking, perhaps by also giving factoring in how many letters in the correct position this word shares with another, but for now this is my method.

+    Using this method I collect results from the guess: Letters that arent in the correct word, letters that are in the word but currently arent in the right place, and letters in the right place.
+Using this information, I filter out all words that are no longer possible to be the word.
+    I rescore each word using the same method as before, except now the score is based on only the remaining words.
+I continue this process until the correct guess is given.

 How it performs:
     At the time of uploading, I have yet to do a performance analysis, so if you're seeing this